 Tanabata is the Japanese star festival happening every year on July 7.
-For some reason Yoko Kanno chose this date for her biggest live ever to celebrate her composer carrier 15th anniversary in the anime industry.
-She played with the number 7 a lot; the date, the ticket price, the start hour… So now it’s my turn to play as well, writing this article exactly 7 years after it happened!
+For some reason Yoko Kanno chose this date in 2009 to celebrate her anime composer 15th anniversary.
+All the promotion and the event itself was around the number seven: the date, the ticket price, the start hour… And now let me share with you the notes I took back then 7 years ago!

 Tanasonic, aka the Super Dimensional Tanabata Sonic (超時空七夕ソニック), happened on July 7, 2009, in Saitama, 1 hour north of Tokyo.
 It took place in Saitama Super Arena and was a mindblowing 3 hours long concert hosted by Yoko Kanno, along with the Seatbelts, Maaya Sakamoto, Origa, Yamane Mai, Steve Conte, Scott Matthew, May’n, Megumi Nakajima, the choir Gey’s Ax and the full Warsaw Philharmonic Orchestra.
 Did you get why “Super Dimensional” now?

 Once the lights were turned off, after a brief introduction on Early Bird, the main projection screen displayed the main anime Yoko Kanno worked on :

 – Brain Powerd, on Ark

 – Arjuna, on Awakening

 – Ghost in the Shell Stand Alone Complex, on rise

 – Ghost in the Shell Stand Alone Complex 2, on TORUKIA

 – Genesis of Aquarion, on Aquarius

 – Macross Frontier, on Triangler (fight on stage)